otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/assessment-tasks/03-multiple-scenes.md

 Notice how the remainder ping-pongs between 1 and 0?
 We can infinitely increment the number on the left and always return either a 1 or 0 by focussing on the remainder (modulo).

 This is a very common practice for accessing items sequentially in a List, and returning to the start of the List once you've overshot the end.

+Once we have this value (our index) we can evaluate it in a switch statement against our enum values "Blue", "Yellow" and "Red".
+Remember, enums are just 'labels' for numbers... so each colour name (e.g. "Blue") is actually a number (0, 1 or 2).
+Using enums means we don't need to try to remember which colour relates to which number.
+Depending on the enum value, we will enable the appropriately coloured hay machine, and disable the other two!

+Save the script and return to the editor.
+Select **Hay Machines**, add a **Hay Machine Switcher** component and drag the hay machine children onto their matching slots.

+Play the scene and click the hay machine a few times - it should switch colours!